jspark311/ManuvrPlatforms/Linux/README.md

 # ManuvrLinux

-A library for running Manuvr on top of Linux.
+A collection of shims for running ManuvrDrivers and CppPotpourri on top of Linux.

 ## Usage